sibelius-notes/sibelius-notes.github.io/md/1209/music370.md

 - Step 1: Analyze a soprano, choose harmonic path and consider PM
 - Step 2: Compose a decorated bass.
   - soprano 1 2 3, bass 3 2 1
 - Step 3: Elaborate the soprano
 - Step 4: Add Inner Voices
   - not half diminished in minor key, only fully diminished
 - Step 5: decorated plagal cadence

+If do a minor homophony, for chapter 23.
+Don't apply plagal cadence in minor.
+It doesn't help.
+End in major.

+Soprano: Once you hit the final tonic with ties, just stay on that.